Multi-vari charts help you to identify sources of variation. Use these charts to see within piece, piece to piece, and time to time variations.

 I click on OK.

-Minitab creates the chart for me.
+Minitab created the chart for me.

 Interpreting the Results